At The Event

 Food & Beverage

-The Winspear Centre has a number of stations in operation pre-show and during intermission.
+The Winspear has a number of stations in operation pre-show and during intermission.
 Bars, coffee bars, dessert stations and a martini bar are waiting for you.
-A good bet for intermission is to pre-order your drink before the show, and it will be waiting for you, so you can avoid lining up during the break.
+A good idea for intermission is to pre-order your drink before the show, and it will be waiting for you when intermission arrives so you can avoid lining up during the break.

-Patrons who would wish to smoke must do so outside the Winspear Centre, at least 5 metres from any entrance, in accordance with Alberta smoking laws.
-Please note that our liquor license requires that we must not allow drinks to be taken outside and back inside.
-So you’ll need to leave your drink (if you have one) inside while you step outside.
+Patrons who wish to smoke must do so outside the Winspear Centre, at least 5 metres from any entrance, in accordance with Alberta smoking laws.
+Please note that our liquor license requires that we must not allow drinks to be taken outside and back inside, so you will need to leave your drink (if you have one) inside while you step outside.